Work-Related Car Accident Attorneys

 For over 80 years, we've been helping work-related traffic accident victims from Westchester to Long Island to Queens County.
 Whether it's filing a workers' compensation claim or handling workers' compensation hearings on our clients' behalf, we understand what it takes to get results in New York.
 Don't wait—we're here to help.
 If you are a member of the Transport Workers Union (TWU), the NY Taxi Workers Alliance (NYTWA), or the Teamsters, you’ll also be in skilled hands—we've been representing union members for decades.

 Call tough NYC workers' comp attorneys Pasternack Tilker Ziegler Walsh Stanton & Romano, LLP toll-free at (800) 692-3717 or contact us online for a free evaluation.
-Every discussion is confidential, and there is no obligation.
+Every discussion is confidential, and there is no obligation, just answers.